MikeyDong/Spall-to-Full/README.md

 Use the default `1.0` when the files already store millimetres.
 For example, use `1000` only if an integer image stores 1000 units per millimetre.
 Run `python test_spall_to_full.py --help` for all optional arguments.

+**Expected run time.** On the same system, evaluation of the released 26-image test set under all three valid-depth deletion ratios takes approximately 2–3 hours.

 ### 3. Expected outputs